Breathable wader care tips – how to take care of your waders

 First thing is to switch your layers up.
 Try different combinations of pants, and socks.
 Sometimes just switching to a more breathable, fast drying, and moisture wicking layer can make all the difference in the world.
 If you’re wearing cotton pants, jeans, or cotton socks switch to wool or synthetics.

-Two layers; no jeans!
+Two layers; no jeans or cotton sweatpants!

 We often recommend wearing two layers of pants under your waders; first a thin base layer, such as a synthetic or wool long underwear, and then another synthetic fleece pant over that.
 The weight of these layers can be adjusted for the weather conditions; heavier in cold weather and lighter in warm weather.
 The reason for two layers is this: when you’re working up a sweat and expelling a lot of moisture, it can build up on the inside of the waders and then brush back onto the base layer of pants, getting the outer part of the base layer damp.
 With a single layer this can be a little uncomfortable.
 But with two layers it only transfers to the top layer and your inner base layer keeps you nice and warm.